-For SEM observations, the specimen is normally a bulk material so that the heat flow is radial in three dimensions (3D), leading to a smaller temperature rise (Typically < 0.5 °C).
+For SEM observations, the specimen is normally a bulk material so that the heat flow is radial in three dimensions (3D), leading to a smaller temperature rise (typically from < 0.5 °C to a couple of degrees).
 Theoretically, when the probe size is much less than the electron range (R), the temperature rise in a stationary probe is given by ,

 ΔT = (1.5/π) (IV0)/(kR) ------------------------- [4685d]

 If the specimen is incorrectly mounted and/or thermal contact to the specimen holder is poor, the temperature can increase by tens of degrees.

 Phonons formed by the electron beam in EMs are essentially responsible for heating the specimen.
 However, because little information can be deduced from their intensity or angular distribution the formed phonons are rarely useful for detection in EMs.